Pixelators4014/pixelization_rs/README.md

 Now, to get attach terminal in the container (which will be spun up if needed), simply run `source run_dev.sh`.

-Note that devcontainers are supported, and are suggested if you like autocomplete, just open the file [.devcontainer/devcontainer.json](.devcontainer/devcontainer.json) and your IDE should take care of the rest.
+Note that dev containers are supported, and are suggested if you like autocomplete, just open the file [.devcontainer/devcontainer.json](.devcontainer/devcontainer.json) and your IDE should take care of the rest.

+# Competition Usage

+Use systemd to automatically run `run.sh` on startup, which should start the docker container and execute the entry script.